muradfarhat/Amigos-Software-Project/README.md

 - The main user application will be built as a web-based system.
 Users will access it through a browser and login window.
 - The session application will on laptops with Windows, mobile phone, mac os, Linux.

+### Sprints achievements:
+At The beginning after discussion between us and the customer about the user stories, sprints time, and requirments of the project(fuctional & non functional) we done the first sprint.
+After that We agreed on a preliminary design for GUI(in 2nd sprint).
+Then we finished the whole FrontEnd for the system in the 3rd sprint. finally, we finished the whole BackEnd and get the final prduct.

 ### SLACK AND TRELLO: ###
 - [TRELLO](https://trello.com/b/YgbqIvlv/user-story)
 - [SLACK](https://amigosteamworkspace.slack.com/archives/C02H9HTR6GJ)